elgervb/skeletonSPA/README.md

 Name                | Description
 --------------------|--------------------
 --dev               | start the app in dev-mode.
-This way console logging will not be stripped and javascripts will not be minified to make debugging easier
+This way console logging will not be stripped and javascripts will not be minified to make debugging easier.
+Sourcemaps will also be included for javascripts and Sass.
 --port={{int}}      | start the server on port {{port}}